dliggat/downtime_notifier/README.md

 1. Read configuration details, some of which are in SSM Parameter Store
 2. For each website in the configuration:
-  a.
-Attempt an HTTP GET
+    1. Attempt an HTTP `GET`
-  b.
-Inspect the result for an `expected_code` or `expected_text`
+    2. Inspect the result for an `expected_code` or `expected_text`
-  c.
-Record the result to DynamoDB
+    3. Record the result to DynamoDB
-  d.
-If the up/down state has changed from the prior DynamoDB record, notify the SNS topic
+    4. If the up/down state has changed from the prior DynamoDB record, mark this site for notification
+3. If any sites have been marked for notification, collate the results and notify the SNS topic